IanBellomy/Pair/readme.md

 The function returns an index which can be used to remove the listener later.

-*NOTE*: Handlers will be called regardless of whether drag and drop is enabled, and regardless of whether a layer is dragged
+*Note*: Handlers will be called regardless of whether drag and drop is enabled, and regardless of whether a layer is dragged

 ---
 ````coffeescript